emanuelelongo/react-ssr-starter-kit/README.md

 }]
 ```

+#### _serveStatic_ ( default: false )
+Enable the `Express.static` middleware activating the static file serving.
+The folder served is the one specified by the `staticFolder` parameter.

 #### _staticFolder_ ( default: 'public' )
-The folder that will be used by the `Express.static` middleware to serve static content.
+The folder that will be used by the `Express.static` middleware (if enabled by the `serveStatic` parameter) to serve static content.

 #### _staticPath_ ( default: '/public' )
-The virtual path where the static content will be exposed.
+The path that will be prefixed for linking the `bundle.js` and `bundle.css` files.

 ## Client configuration
 The Client class contructor accept a single configuration object with the following properties: